enix/konfplate/README.md

 ```

 ## kubernetes spec
-Here is a typical spec to use config-template:
+Here is a typical spec to use konfplate:
 ```
 apiVersion: v1
 kind: Pod